(Updated May 2020)

-It’s not surprising that laws and regulations are based on many factors, cultural, economical, political etc. and vary greatly from country to country.
+It’s not surprising that laws and regulations are based on many factors—cultural, economical, political, etc.—and vary greatly from country to country.

 But there are some laws or bans that you really, really can’t guess.
 Here are 5 things you wouldn’t believe are banned or illegal in Canada!

-Baby walkers — Like CBSA, Health Canada has funny priorities.
+Like CBSA, Health Canada has funny priorities.
 In 2007, the experts (the baby walker specialists?) decided that it was illegal to import, advertise for sale, or sell baby walkers in Canada.
 It is also illegal to sell baby walkers at garage sales, flea markets, or on street corners.
 And what if you have a baby walker at home?
 Well, Health Canada shows no pity for the remains of our childhood, and orders people to “destroy it and throw it away so it cannot be used again.”
 Apparently, these devices lead to injury and don’t teach a kid to walk faster.
-Gee, I wonder what Health Canada would say about my little wooden rocking horse that is still in my parents’ living-room!
+Gee, I wonder what Health Canada would say about my little wooden rocking horse that is still in my parents’ living room!

-Taking your spouse name (in Quebec) — Traditionally, in most Western countries, women used to automatically assume the family name of their spouse.
+Traditionally, in most Western countries, women used to automatically assume the family name of their spouse.
 As gender equality progressed, women were given the freedom to keep their birth name or even append a spouse’s name to their birth name.
 But in Quebec, since the passage of a 1981 provincial law intended to promote gender equality, no change may be made to a person’s name without the authorization of the registrar of civil status or the authorization of the court.
 This law does not allow a woman to immediately legally change her name upon marriage, as marriage is not listed among the reasons for a name change.
 What is described as a “highly symbolic gain for the feminist movement” angered a few newlyweds who wished they had the right to choose what works best for them.

-Meanwhile, in the U.S.A… Kinder Surprise are banned — Would my life had been different if I had grown up in the U.S?
+Would my life have been different if I had grown up in the U.S.?
 Undoubtedly.
-For instance, if I have been deprived from Kinder Surprise, I wouldn’t have developed an addiction to chocolate.
-And to cute little toys.
-The product, available worldwide, has never been allowed into the U.S for two main reasons: the U.S has a prohibition against having an inedible item inside an edible object, and Consumer Products Safety Commission determined that the product creates a choking and asphyxiation hazard in young children.
+For instance, if I have been deprived from Kinder Surprise, I wouldn’t have developed an addiction to chocolate and to cute plastic toys.
+The product, available worldwide, has never been allowed into the U.S. for two main reasons: the U.S. has a prohibition against having an inedible item inside an edible object, and Consumer Products Safety Commission determined that the product creates a choking and asphyxiation hazard in young children.
 Tell that to the Canadian woman who was fined $300 for “smuggling” to Kinder Surprises across the border!